Baseline Muscle Properties of individuals with Cerebral Palsy

 For information about the AACPDM Grant Process, click here.

-Historically, our grants have been awarded in a range of approximately $25,000 – $35,000.
+Historically, grants have been awarded in a range of approximately $25,000 – $35,000.

 The principal investigator must be a member of the AACPDM and applicants should have a solid track record in childhood-onset disability research.

-Researchers should submit grant requests directly to the AACPDM by mid-April to be considered to receive Pedal with Pete funding beginning in the fall.
+Researchers should submit grant requests directly to the AACPDM by mid-March to be considered to receive Pedal with Pete funding beginning in the fall.
 In July, the Pedal with Pete Foundation Board chooses one to three grants from a selection recommended by the AACPDM.

 Grant recipients will be required to report progress semi-annually, and provide a summary of findings and future plans at the completion of the funding.
 Researchers are notified of their award in August or September.